Marvin Oliver and his wife, Brigette Ellis share a special bond in art.

 Especially Marvin’s art.

-The gallery started out in 1986 and Brigette developed it specifically to feature Oliver’s spectacular art, which includes everything from artful note cards to magnificent sculptures.
+The gallery started out in 1986 and Brigette developed it specifically to feature Oliver’s spectacular art, which includes everything from artful note cards, jewelry, and exclusively designed Pendleton Mill blankets to magnificent sculptures.
 Oliver’s art is sold world-wide, but some of his best work is featured at the gallery.

 Oliver is of Quinault and Isleta-Pueblo descent and is also an emeritus professor of American Indian Studies at the University of Washington-Seattle.
 He also holds a part-time position at the University of Alaska in Ketchikan.

 It was Northwest Coast art that brought Brigette and Marvin together, and that bond has remained strong throughout their 30 years of marriage.